The ability to speak and understand English is relative.

 “Finished or ready?”
 The lady behind the counter asked in a monotone.
 I did not understand what she meant, so I asked her again.

-“Finished or ready,” she said in the same monotone.
+“Finished or ready,” she spoke in the same monotone.

 Confused, I asked, “What do you mean by finished or ready?
 Are they types of serving?”
 Without waiting for her answer, I began to imagine a finished cup as frothy with perhaps, some marshmallow.
-The thought of it made my mouth water.
+The thought of it excited me.
 A ready cup, I thought, must be…well, ready…as in ready to go.
 In other words, plain.

 “I’ll have finished then,” I said with a hint of excitement.
 The lady looked at me with a question mark on her face.